THE FUTURE OF HOUSING IS HERE

 ✱ About the Project

-One of the biggest challenges facing Toronto today is a distinct lack of affordable, environmentally sustainable, transit-connected housing for people across a diverse range of incomes.
+One of Toronto’s biggest challenges is a distinct lack of affordable, environmentally sustainable, transit-connected housing for people with a range of incomes.

 In other words, truly mixed-income communities.
-2444 Eglinton is a part of the solution to that problem.
-The project offers a mix of market, co-op and affordable housing that does not sacrifice design, quality or sustainability standards.
-It’s a bold solution for urban housing made possible by a pioneering partnership between the public, private and non-profit sectors.
+This project offers a mix of market, co-op and affordable housing that does not sacrifice design, quality or sustainability standards, making 2444 Eglinton part of the solution.
+It’s a bold vision for urban housing made possible by a pioneering partnership between the public, private and non-profit sectors.

-The City of Toronto owns the land, Civic Developments and Windmill Developments are developing the site, and the Co-operative Housing Federation of Toronto will operate the non-profit co-op.
+The City of Toronto owns the land, Civic Developments and Windmill Development Group are development managers, and the Co-operative Housing Federation of Toronto will operate the non-profit co-op.

-This is thoughtfully designed, quality housing that diversifies the city’s available offerings and caters to differing socioeconomic, income and generational needs.
-Steps away from three transit lines and a spectacular public park, The Meadoway, 2444 Eglinton will enable residents to live, work, and play all while minimizing their ecological impact.
+These quality, thoughtfully designed homes will cater to a range of family sizes, ages and incomes.
+Steps away from three transit lines and a spectacular public park, The Meadoway, 2444 Eglinton will enable residents to live, work, and play all while minimizing their environmental impact.

 Learn more about the 2444 Eglinton application on the City of Toronto's website.

-2444 Eglinton will be comprised of a high-rise market condominium, and two non-profit co-op buildings featuring affordable and market rental units in equal proportion.
+2444 Eglinton will include a privately developed residential tower and two non-profit co-op buildings featuring affordable and market rental units.

-Rents for the affordable units will be set between 40 and 100% of Average Market Rent as reported annually by the Canada Mortgage Housing Corporation, making them affordable to people across varying income levels.
-The project will include a significant percentage of units that are accessible in accordance with the Accessibility for Ontarians with Disabilities Act.
+Rents for the affordable units will be set between 40% and 100% of Average Market Rent, as reported annually by the Canada Mortgage Housing Corporation.
+This means they will be affordable to people with a wide range of incomes.
+The project will include many that are accessible, meeting the standards set out in the Accessibility for Ontarians with Disabilities Act.

 919